Contents:

 Precautions to take if in contact with patients who are bleeding

-- Wear gloves when dealing with open wounds, regardless of whether they are bleeding or not
+- Wear gloves when dealing with open wounds, regardless of whether they are bleeding or not.

-- If bleeding is heavy, wear a plastic apron
+- If bleeding is heavy, wear a plastic apron.

-- The patient should not be allowed to leave the practice whilst still bleeding
+- The patient should not be allowed to leave the practice whilst still bleeding.

 - The patients’ contaminated clothing should be placed in a plastic bag and returned to the patient.
-We should advise patients to soak their clothes in cold water as described below
+We should advise patients to soak their clothes in cold water as described below.

 Other body fluids

-- Additional patient samples taken in the practice include urine, faeces, vomit, phlegm/sputum, vaginal specula, spatula and smears
+- Additional patient samples taken in the practice include urine, faeces, vomit, phlegm/sputum, vaginal specula, spatula and smears.

-- All patient samples must be in a suitable container, as described in our Samples page
+- All patient samples must be in a suitable container, as described in our Samples page.

-- If any sample containers leak, dispose of as clinical waste and take a new sample
+- If any sample containers leak, dispose of as clinical waste and take a new sample (see Waste Management).

 Microbiological swabs